PretendoNetwork/website/docs/en_US/install/azahar.md

 Open Artic Setup Tool on your 3DS/2DS.
 Once it's open, press A to run the tool.
 An IP address will be displayed on the top screen.

+If your system's top screen is broken, hold L + D-Pad Down + SELECT to open the Rosalina menu.
+Go to `Debugger options...` and enable the debugger, then press B. Your IP address will be displayed in the top-right corner of the bottom screen.
+Write this IP address somewhere, then disable the debugger and exit the Rosalina menu.

 Open Azahar on your computer.
-Click `File`, then `Set Up System Files...`
+Click `File`, then `Set Up System Files...` A window will pop up containing some information and a text box. `Old 3DS Setup` will be selected regardless of what system you have.
+This is normal.

-Enter the IP address you see on the top screen into the text box in Azahar, making sure to include the `:5543` at the end.
-Click OK.
+Enter the IP address you see on the top screen into the text box in Azahar and click OK.

 On Azahar, a screen will appear telling you to "update your Nintendo 3DS system".
 Click OK to allow the update to proceed.

 After a few minutes, Azahar will notify you that the update is complete.
 Click OK to continue. <b>You are not finished with Artic Setup Tool.</b>

 In Azahar, click `File` and `Set Up System Files...` again.
-Enter the IP address again, and this time, click `New 3DS Setup`. <b>This will work regardless of whether or not your system is a New 3DS/2DS.</b> Click OK.
+Enter the IP address again, and this time, click `New 3DS Setup`. <b>This is required regardless of whether or not your system is a New 3DS/2DS.</b> Click OK.

 Once again, a screen will appear on Azahar telling you to "update your Nintendo 3DS system".
 Click OK to allow the update to proceed.
 Another screen will appear telling you some important information about system updates.
 Review this information and click "I Accept" to proceed to the update.